 - 1. On the Configure menu, click the configure command that corresponds to the functionality you wish to test. - 2.
-In the dialog box that appears, click Configure to download the corresponding design's SRAM Object File (.sof) to the FPGA.
-The download process usually takes less than a minute.
+In the dialog box that appears, click Configure to download the corresponding design's Raw Binary File (.rbf) to the FPGA.
+The download process usually takes less than a minute. - 3.
+When configuration finishes, close the Quartus II Programmer, if open.
+The design begins running in the FPGA.
+The corresponding GUI application tabs that interface with the design are now enabled.